Sai3Srujana/ML_Final-project/README.md

 ## **Title: Classification of Wine quality with the Taste of Machine Learning Models**

 **Our Project is based on classifying the wine quality based on its chemical compositions with various classifications and predict the best model for the given dataset.
-The dataset is from UCI machine learning repository that consist of both red and white quality wines.** Link
+The dataset is from UCI machine learning repository that consist of both red and white quality wines.**

 ### **Contents of Paper:**